SESYNC-ci/sesync-ci.github.io/_drafts/2018-01-18-how-to-run-Python-scripts-on-the-cluster.md

  - cluster
 ---

+Python scripts can be sumitted by generating a shell file to sumbit the job to the SLURM cluster (see more information on SESYNC cluster and slurm here:xx)
-The submission script lists the shell commands to be run from the cluster.
+The shell submission script lists the shell commands to be run from the cluster.
 To run Python code, the submission script can be as simple as:

     #!/bin/bash
     #